sixem/imagerot/API.md

 | mime   | `string`  | The MIME type of the image (default: `'image/png'`). |

 ## urlToBuffer(`url`)
-A utility method that fetches an image from a URL and returns its data as a `Uint8Array` along with its width and height.
+A method that fetches an image from a URL and returns its data as a `Uint8Array` along with its width and height.

 ### Returns
 - Type: `Promise<IRotData>`